sylvainbx/rust-book-fr/FRENCH/src/ch13-01-closures.md

 parameter and return value types in the closure</span>
 -->

-<span class="caption">Listing 13-7: Ajout d'annotations de type optionnel sur
+<span class="caption">Encart 13-7 : ajout d'annotations de type optionnelles sur
-les paramètres et les valeurs de retour dans la closure</span>
+les paramètres et les valeurs de retour de la fermeture</span>

 <!--
 With type annotations added, the syntax of closures looks more similar to the